Logical View «Prev Next»

 Generalization tends to be overused, much like aggregation.
 Remember that generalization does generate different code, so be sure that you are using it properly.
 Some design pattern texts use alternatives to generalization that provide more control.

-Specifying Delegation is an alternative to inheritance in UML
+Specifying Delegation is an alternative to Inheritance in UML

+In Unified Modeling Language (UML), delegation is an alternative to inheritance as a way of reusing behavior and functionality across classes.
+While inheritance is a popular method of modeling relationships between classes through parent-child relationships, delegation relies on forwarding requests from one object to another to reuse behavior.
 Delegation is a technique where an object, instead of performing a task itself, delegates or forwards the responsibility to another object, known as the delegate.
 This allows for behavior and functionality to be shared between classes without inheriting from a common superclass.
 In UML, delegation can be represented using collaboration, which is a way to show how objects interact to fulfill a particular task or behavior.
 UML provides several notations for representing delegation, including:

 1. Dependency relationship with stereotype <<delegate>>: This is the most explicit notation for showing delegation in UML.
 A dashed arrow with the stereotype <<delegate>> indicates that one class delegates a specific responsibility to another class.
 The arrow points from the delegating class to the delegate class.